bugale/bugroup-checks/README.md

 - `flags`: A new-line separated list of flags (set using the `/flag` action) to regard as job succeeded.
 Empty by default.

+- `requiredChecksMaxCount`: The maximum number of required checks.
+If this number is found, no waiting for newer jobs will be done.
+Defaults to 0 (no limit).

 ### Output Parameters

 - `allChecks`: A JSON of checks returned by the last call to GitHubs listForRef